Scientists can tell how fast you're aging. Now, the trick is to slow it down

 For example, smoking has a very strong effect on methylation.
 "Tens of thousands of locations gain methylation when you smoke," explains researcher Steven Horvath, who developed the epigenetic clock used as part of the GrimAge test.
 People with obesity also exhibit higher methylation at certain locations.
 "Conversely, if you eat vegetables, if you are lean, if you exercise, that slows methylation age," he explains.

-Now, of course, it's long been known that smoking and eating poorly is bad for you.
+Now, of course, it's long been known that smoking and eating poorly are bad for you.
 But researchers can now test specific interventions to see if it's possible to move the needle.

 He tells his current medical students that in their careers they will prescribe interventions to slow down biological aging in their patients.